 Effects by Alan Jenkins explores the poet’s memories of his mother as, after she has died, he holds her hand and waits to receive her belongings.
 There is a deep sense of regret throughout the poem, with Jenkins wishing he had done more to connect with his mother while she was alive.

 The poem is structured as one continuous stanza, covering 50 lines.
 There are only two sentences within the poem, with the sprawling punctuation being typical of an internal monologue.
-This structure symbolises the theme of memory, as the poet quietly reflects on his late mother.
+This structure symbolizes the theme of memory, as the poet quietly reflects on his late mother.

 You can read the Effects here.

-The beginning of Effects focuses on the two characters, pulling focus towards the poet and his mother with the link of ‘I’ and ‘her’.
+The beginning of Effects focuses on the two characters, pulling focus on the poet and his mother with the link of ‘I’ and ‘her’.
 The linking verb between the two characters, ‘held’ suggests a caring relationship.
 Right from the first sentence, Jenkins is giving the reader an insight into the love between him and his late mother.

 The use of ‘always’ within the first sentence suggests Jenkins has known this person for an extended period of time.
-The use of a longterm ‘always’ instead of a more short-term characterisation gives the reader an impression of their relationship.
+The use of a longterm ‘always’ instead of a more short-term characterization gives the reader an impression of their relationship.
 Indeed, we know this poet is about his mother and Jenkins presents the love between them as subtle, but caring.

 These lines establish further character traits for the mother.
 Jenkins presents the idea that perhaps his mother was not the best speaker, finding it difficult to show her love.
 Instead of speaking, she chose to show it through cooking food and sharing time with her son.

-The difficulty of the tasks the mother performs is emphasised by the sounds within these lines.
+The difficulty of the tasks the mother performs is emphasized by the sounds within these lines.
 The hard consonants throughout the asyndetic list, ‘knuckles reddened’, break up the melody of Effects.
 The harsh sounds a representation of the manual work the mother is doing.